<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 AdobeStock_273730311

-A needs analysis is an assessment of your current space and office layout to understand functional needs.
-The space transition team should gain a clear understanding of how your space has been set up to accomplish work.
-The team can also identify space requirements unique to your organization and the general size and type of space and furniture used in your office.
-This process will give the space transition team a clear picture of how your office has operated in the past and the changes that have occurred during the pandemic.
+To understand functional needs, a needs analysis assesses your current space and office layout.
+The space transition team should clearly understand how your space has been set up to accomplish work.
+The team can also identify space requirements unique to your government office and the general size and type of space and furniture used in your office.
+This process will give the space transition team a clear picture of how your office has operated in the past and the changes during the pandemic.

-The needs analysis should also include analyses and discussions of trends and drivers that are impacting your organization.
+The needs analysis should include analyses and discussions of trends and drivers impacting your department.
 These trends can be translated into projected operational and workload changes.
-The workload projection can be used to forecast the number and type of personnel that will be needed to meet operational objectives, and how these employees can best be accommodated in the hybrid office.
+The workload projection can forecast the number and type of personnel needed to meet operational objectives and how these employees can best be accommodated in the hybrid office.

-Interactive small group sessions work best for these types of discussions.
-It is important to note that because so much has changed during the pandemic, a walk-through of existing space or discussions about past work practices are, by themselves, insufficient.
-Discussions should yield a vision for the future of the organization in light of the uncertainty created by the pandemic.
+Interactive small-group sessions work best for these types of discussions.
+It is important to note that because so much has changed during the pandemic, a walk-through of existing space or discussions about past work practices are insufficient.
+Discussions should yield a vision for the department's future in light of the uncertainty created by the pandemic.
 A major goal of the needs assessment is to develop a common vision that can guide the design process.

-The findings of a needs analysis should deliver an understanding of the opportunities and constraints of your existing space, workload and personnel forecasts, and a vision for how the office will be used in the future.
+The needs analysis findings should deliver an understanding of the opportunities and constraints of your existing space, workload and personnel forecasts, and a vision for how the office will be used in the future.

-In addition, the needs analysis should include an assessment of which labor categories can work remotely and the extent to which more permanent telework arrangements are likely to be implemented by your organization.
+In addition, the needs analysis should include assessing which labor categories can work remotely and the extent to which more permanent telework arrangements are likely to be implemented by your office.

 STEP 4.
 ASSESS TECHNOLOGY REQUIREMENTS